Assistant or Associate Professor in Sculpture

-Position Description.
-The Department of Art at UC Irvine's Claire Trevor School of the Arts seeks an Assistant or Associate Professor of Critical & Curatorial Studies.
-The Department of Art offers both Bachelor of Arts (BA) and Master of Fine Arts (MFA) degrees.
-The starting date for the position is July 1, 2014, with teaching beginning in September 2014.
+The Department of Art at UC Irvine's Claire Trevor School of the Arts seeks an Assistant or Associate Professor of Sculpture.
+The Department of Art offers both the Bachelor of Arts degree (BA) and the Master of Fine Arts degree (MFA).
+The starting date for the position is July 1, 2016, with teaching responsibilities commencing in September 2016.

-Qualifications.
-PhD, or equivalent training; a record of significant research achievements; minimum of three years of teaching experience at the post-secondary level; and a strong commitment to teaching, research, service, and collegial collaboration.
+Qualifications: MFA or equivalent training; a record of significant research (exhibitions, commissions, etc.); 3-5 years of teaching experience at the post-secondary level (for applicants to the Tenure-Track position), or a minimum of 6 years of teaching experience at the post-secondary level (for applicants to the Tenured position); and a strong commitment to teaching, research, and service.

-Optional.
-Applicants have the option to submit a portfolio of up to 10 images and other media samples to: https://ctsa.slideroom.com.
+In addition, applicants must submit a portfolio of up to 20 images and other media samples to: https://ctsa.slideroom.com/#/permalink/program/28947.
 There is a fee associated with submission of materials.

-Deadline.
-Friday, March 21, 2014, with application review continuing until the position is filled.
+Deadline: Friday, February 5th, 2016, with application review continuing until the position is filled.

 EEO/AA Policy: The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
 A recipient of an NSF ADVANCE award for gender equity, UCI is responsive to the needs of dual career couples, supports work-life balance through an array of family-friendly policies, and is dedicated to broadening participation in higher education.
 Salary will be commensurate with qualifications and experience.
 All positions at University of California are subject to budgetary approval.